analogdevicesinc/testbenches/docs/library/vip/amd/axi_vip/adi_axi_agent.rst

 The ADI AXI Agent parameters ``must`` be compatible with the VIP used in the design.
 The virtual interface that is defined must be of the same type that the VIP is using.
 The AMD AXI VIP must also be compatible with the specified parameters.
-The axi_definitions.svh header files has useful macros to create and build the required parameter list.
+The axi_definitions.svh header file has useful macros to create and build the required parameter list.

 Variables